Distance Queries

 Returns

-<e3Pt> Returns a real number that is the parametric value of the closest point on the curve to the space point.
+<e3Pt> Returns a real number that is the parametric value of the

 Point